ils94/LOTROToSpeech/Tutorial/Files/modding.md

 .
 .

-As you can see, Elevenlabs use simple names for their voice name models.
+As you can see, ElevenLabs use simple names for their voice name models.

 # Images used for detecting if Quest Window is open